imnltsa/ios15tether/README.md

 This guide is assuming you set up your `$PATH` environment variable to contain a directory which you have access to and can place binaries into.
 Please edit `~/.bash_profile` or `~/.zshrc`, whichever exists, to add your working directory into `$PATH`.
 For example, you can add `export PATH="$PATH:/Users/myusername/Desktop/ios15tether"` (replace `/Users/myusername/Desktop/ios15tether` with your working directory; you can determine this by typing `pwd`).

 This guide is considered ***complete*** (in the context of "it just works, I guess") and should work if you follow every instruction with a bit of common sense.
 If you're aware of what you're doing, and something isn't working right / you have an idea for improvement, ***contact me via Discord ([@dleovl](https://discord.com/users/772340930694611014))***.
 If this guide seems too much, please consider looking into [downr1n](https://github.com/edwin170/downr1n); the people behind it know what they're doing (this tool does not assist with iCloud bypass, activation lock bypass, MDM bypass, etc.).
+The tool is messy, unorganized, and honestly buggy, though with common sense it works ***just fine***.
+Hop off Aaron.

 ## Table of Contents
 - [Requirements](#requirements)